 Final Word on Filler Sentences

 Today, a lot of people expect instant gratification.
 This is true of the people who read your work.
-You need to get straight to the point if you want to hold the attention of your audience.
+You need to get straight to the point if you want to hold your audience’s attention.
 This means you should avoid filler sentences when you write.

 The definition of filler can change depending on the type of work you write.
-You need to think about the goal of your work, consider the needs of your audience, and make sure you write with their goals in mind.
+You need to think about your work’s goal, consider your audience’s needs, and make sure you write with their goals in mind.

 FAQs About Filler Sentences